-Everybody who's young in heart loves to dress up, and Halloween is a perfect time to do it.
+Everybody who's young in heart loves to dress up, and Halloween is the perfect time to do it.
 In Grandma's day, you made your own Halloween costume, and to make your party fun and affordable, you could request your guests to do the same.

 A stunning clown suit can be quickly run up on the sewing machine if you can find two good-sized remnants preferably black and white, and leftover gingham makes a cute Pierrot dress, cut on simple romper lines.

-The clothing styles of other days are joyfully seized and made use of by the present younger generation in their quest for odd or comic costumes.
+The clothing styles of other days are joyfully made use of by the present younger generation in their quest for odd or comic costumes.

 In addition, the traditional tiny black or silver face masks are very attractive, cost very little, and may be worn with any homemade costume.
 They add a touch of mystery very right for the occasion.

-Sharp scissors and black paper are all that are needed for conjuring up shadowy bats, spitting cats, and menacing owls, while yellow and orange paper leavens the mixture with mellow full moons, pumpkins, and grinning jack o' lanterns.
+Sharp scissors and black paper are all that are needed for whipping up shadowy bats, spitting black cats, and menacing owls, while yellow and orange paper livens up the mixture with mellow full moons, pumpkins, and grinning jack o' lanterns.

 These may be made from square cardboard boxes covered with bright orange tissue or crepe paper.
-They show up beautifully in shadowy corners of a room and are an easy Halloween party idea that adds color to the occasion.
+They beautifully show up in shadowy corners of a room and add some color to the party.